How to Write a Resume when Changing Career?

 A career change is almost always impossible without education.
 So, if you do not have proper diplomas, certificates of successful completion of courses, etc. – you need to do this before writing a resume.
 In addition to gaining new skills, attend profile conferences, and stay up to date with news in your chosen career field.

-It will also be useful to meet people who have been working in this direction for a long time, who may have reached the top and will be able to share this experience with you.
-It is better not to put a block with education at the beginning of the resume, because a diploma out of profile can motivate a recruiter to close your resume, and not knowing that you have the necessary skills to work.
+It will also be useful to meet people who have been working in this direction for a long time, who may have reached the top, and will be able to share this experience with you.
+It is better not to put a block with education at the beginning of the resume, because a diploma out of the profile can motivate a recruiter to close your resume, and not know that you have the necessary skills to work.

 When changing professions, it is naive to think that you will get the same level as in the previous job.
 Most likely, you will again have to go all the way from the bottom to the desired position.
 Aim for a position that does not require much experience in a similar job.
 You may also have to lower your salary expectations.
 With the help of the Internet, you can analyze what salary is offered in a new area for you and which one to specify for you.

 If you are new to one field but have great achievements in another, then talk about your career, not through the prism of work experience, but focus on success.
 It is especially important if your experience in solving specific problems will be useful in a new area.
 Tell in your resume what tasks you faced in the past work, what decisions you made to perform them, and what results you managed to achieve personally and for the company as a whole.